-Producer Price Inflation MoM in Canada decreased to 0.40 percent in February from 2.80 percent in January of 2026.
-Producer Price Inflation MoM in Canada is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Canada Producer Price Inflation MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.
+Producer Price Inflation MoM in Canada decreased to 2 percent in April from 2.40 percent in March of 2026.
+Producer Price Inflation MoM in Canada is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Producer Price Inflation MoM is projected to trend around 0.30 percent in 2027 and 0.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast